thevoiddancer/SamplesAbyss/README.md

 ### Stage 2: Aplication and routes

 Samples application will be added as well as some default routes (landing page, search, browse, contribute pages).
-Potentially database will be migrated in this step.
-Corey implements blog functionality at this step, so I have to implement the sample source functionality as well, and I have to supply with some samples.
-As the db is quite large, instead of manually transferring, I will use two databases: one for django functionality (default), the other for samples.

 ### Stage 3: Templates